clickataxi/api-documentation/index.md

 `guid` Optional.
 A unique identifier for client which you may use internally since it will never change.
 If not specified you should read the returned `guid` attribute in response payload and store that when updating clients.

+`pushToken` A string with a token used for sending push notifications to clients.
+This parameter is optional.

 #### Example request